Data Law Navigator | Hungary

 - Act LXXXVIII of 2014 on Insurance Institutions and the Insurance Business

 - NMHH Decree No. 4/2012.
 (I. 24.) on the Special Conditions of Data Processing by Electronic Communications Service Providers, the Data Security of Electronic Communications Services, and the Rules of Identifier Presentation and Call Diversion – implementing the EU E-Privacy Directive

 Hungarian Authority for Data Protection and Freedom of Information (NAIH – Nemzeti Adatvédelmi és Információszabadság Hatóság): www.naih.hu/

-Guideline for the post-GDPR era: NAIH issued an information notice on the relationship between the GDPR and the local Hungarian data protection legislation (the Info Act and sectoral Hungarian laws with data protection provisions).
-The purpose of the information notice is to clarify the situations where local laws regulate a data protection issue differently than the GDPR until those laws are fully harmonised with the GDPR.
+Guideline for the post-GDPR era: NAIH issued an information notice in 25 May 2018 on the relationship between the GDPR and the local Hungarian data protection legislation (the Info Act and sectoral Hungarian laws with data protection provisions).
+The purpose of the information notice was to clarify the situations where local laws regulate a data protection issue differently than the GDPR until those laws are fully harmonised with the GDPR.